Black hole initial data by numerical integration of the parabolic-hyperbolic form of the constraints: Introduction

 The most important property of the applied method--ensured by the use of the parabolic-hyperbolic form of the constraints--is that, in contrast to other proposals (see, e.g.~\cite{pfeiffercookteukolsky,yocookshapirobaumgarte,jaramillogourgoulhonmarugan,cookpfeiffer,hannamcook,cook,gourgoulhon,alcubierre} and references therein), our method does not require {using} any sort of assumption, e.g.~some boundary data on the constrained fields, in the strong field regime.
 Indeed, in the applied new formalism the constrained variables emerge everywhere, in particular in the vicinity of the singularity, by solving the pertinent evolutionary system.

 It is worth stressing that the combination of the parabolic-hyperbolic formulation of the constraints and the applied numerical method was found to be capable {of investigating} black holes even when their spin and speed were close to the maximal values of their physically adequate ranges.
 Despite the great efforts invested in constructing initial data for highly spinning black holes within the conformal approach~\cite{lovelaceowenpfeifferchu,loustonakanozlochowermundimcampanelli}, up to now, merely some boost-restricted black hole initial data could be deduced~\cite{ruchlinhealyloustozlochower}.
 As opposed to this, to our best knowledge, our proposal is the first one which essentially comes without any limitation on the physical range of the allowed boosts.
+It has to be stressed that the referenced articles concentrate on black hole binaries, while the current paper addresses the issue of single black holes.
+The above statement on the lack of limitations on the black hole parameters definitely requires a future confirmation in the binary case.